-The premise of this book is that as a society, we have become too over-protective over our children and not allowing them to do normal things kids can do.
+The premise of this book is that as a society, we have become too over-protective over our children and we do not allow them to do normal things kids can really do.

 I would recommend reading this book to all parents.
 It is one of those books that causes a lot of self-reflection and reevaluation of yourself and how you parent.
 It really made me think about the rules we have and what we might want to change.

 I do not agree with everything in the book.
 It is a light read and easy to get through, but she tends to be pretty critical (or mocking) of parents who choose to do things differently than she sees as the “common sense” way of approaching things, and I do not like that.

 I think her points could be made without that aspect.
 The earlier chapters are thicker with that feeling against other parents, then she backs off as the book progresses, so trudge through that aspect (if it bothers you).

 I really believe there is not just one right way to parent, so it always bothers me to see parents belittling the way other parents parent.

 With that said, I do love many of the ideas in this book and think it is worth reading.

 It is a book that gets you thinking and is absolutely worth your time to read.

 The book talks about when to worry and when to relax.
 It talks about the purpose of media outlets and why you can’t let the news stories make you worry the entire world is evil and unsafe (they are looking for money–they need stories that sell).